kumoru/torment/docs/index.rst

            helpers.import_directory(__name__, os.path.dirname(__file__))

-2. Inside that newly created file, it must contain at least one register to build a testcase
+2. The newly created file must contain at least one register to build a testcase

    * ``torment.fixtures.register`` associates runtime with data, in other words it puts the data & class together